oregev/oregev/README.md

 # Welcome 👋

 ## Im Or Regev - Frontend developer.
-- An aspiring and proactive junior web developer with passion to the tech and process of creating web applications.
+An aspiring and proactive junior web developer with passion to the tech and process of creating web applications.
 Looking forward to innovate and work on great user experience.
-Hands on approach for learning new Technology.

-- studying frontend web development and implementing small websites and web applications with **HTML**, **CSS**, and **React.js**.
-My core activities included:
+Hands on approach for learning new Technology. studying frontend web development and implementing small websites and web applications with **HTML**, **CSS**, and **React.js**.
+My core activities include:
  * Building websites and apps that are responsive and usable.
  * Implementing web design and development principles (Clean Code) to build stable software.
  * Monitoring website performance and utilizing the Browser dev tools.